 How do I know if I am financially ready to buy?

-As a general rule of thumb, once you are in the position financially to be able to pay forward at least 20% of the property’s purchase price, you are take out a mortgage and buy the property.
+As a general rule of thumb, once you are in the position financially to be able to pay forward at least 20% of the property’s purchase price, you can take out a mortgage and buy the property.

 Which is cheaper, buying or selling?

-In the short term, the upfront costs associated with buying make renting property the cheaper option.
-In the long term, however, this may not be the case, as costs of rental contracts continue to rise.
+In the short term, the upfront costs associated with buying make renting a property the cheaper option.
+In the long term, however, this may not be the case, as the costs of rental contracts continue to rise.

-What are the disadvantages of buying property?
+What are the disadvantages of buying a property?